 I expect to hear from my doctors about my COVID19 vaccine soon and am hoping that I can get my first injection during Month Eleven, although that might not happen until I’ve tipped into a full year of isolation.
 As I said last month, I expect my isolation will continue beyond the one-year mark, but I am still holding out hope that I can start to re-join society in the summer.

-I hope that you are continuing to safe and healthy.
+I hope that you are continuing to stay safe and healthy.
 We’ll get through this together!